Josha Vagnoman: 2020–22

 On the first matchday of the 2020–21 season, Vagnoman was in the starting line-up under the new head coach Daniel Thioune for the game against Fortuna Düsseldorf (2–1 win), but in the following week of practice he suffered a tear in the outer ligament and an inner ligament strain in the left ankle.
 This ruled him out for a few weeks and afterwards was placed on the bench behind Jan Gyamerah on his return on the fifth matchday and in the following games.
 Due to an injury to Gyamerah, Vagnoman returned to the starting line-up on 5 December 2020 in a 1–0 home loss to Hannover 96, and was a regular starter until the end of the first half of the season, scoring 2 goals.
 In the 4–2 win against Eintracht Braunschweig on 23 January 2021, Vagnoman was replaced at half-time after suffering a torn ligament in his right ankle.
 He made his comeback a month later.
 Due to a thigh strain, however, he missed the last two matches of the season.
 Vagnoman ended the season with 24 domestic league appearances, in which he scored 2 goals.
 HSV finished fourth for the third time in a row and once again missed promotion.

 In the 2021–22 pre-season, Vagnoman tore a muscle fiber, which meant that he missed the first two games of the season.
 On the third matchday of the season, Vagnoman came on as a substitute for Jan Gyamerah, but again fell out with torn muscle tendon.
 He was expected to be sidelined for two months.
 He returned to first-team practice in late January 2022 – around 5 months after suffering the injury.
 On 27 February, he made his competitive return in a 3–2 home loss in the Nordderby to Werder Bremen, coming off the bench in the 82nd minute for Moritz Heyer.

 VfB Stuttgart

 On 9 July 2022, VfB Stuttgart announced the signing of Vagnoman on a four-year contract.
 He made his competitive debut for the club on 29 July, starting in a 1–0 away win over Dynamo Dresden in the DFB-Pokal.
 On 7 August, he made his Bundesliga debut for Stuttgart, starting on the opening matchday in a 1–1 home draw against RB Leipzig.
 He sustained an ankle injury during practice on 27 September, again sidelining him for an extended period.
-He returned to training one month later, but ankle issues kept him from returning to full strength as new head coach Bruno Labbadia took over the reigns in December 2022.
+He returned to training one month later, but ankle issues kept him from returning to full strength as new head coach Bruno Labbadia took over the reins in December 2022.